Yazan-1st/TechRocket/README.md

 # Solution design

-Solution components
+Solution components:

-•	SQL Server
+###	SQL Server:

-Create a Database and manage it.
+- Create a Database and manage it.

-•	SQL Server Integration Services (SSIS)
+###	SQL Server Integration Services (SSIS):

-Extract, Transform and Load (ETL process) the data from (CSV) file into tables in the database.
+- Extract, Transform and Load (ETL process) the data from (CSV) file into tables in the database.

-•	Power BI
+###	Power BI:

-Use Power BI desktop to create reports and publish them into Power BI service.
+- Use Power BI desktop to create reports and publish them into Power BI service.

-Use Power BI service to create an app.
+- Use Power BI service to create an app.

-Use data gateway in Power BI service to make sure the dataset is up-to-date.
+- Use data gateway in Power BI service to make sure the dataset is up-to-date.

 # DataFlow